vjones2906/PLAIN/README.md

 ### Week 13
 #### Reflection

 This week we decided to scrap the connection launch because both teams were to far behind to have enough time to test and get good results.
-Matthias worked on making the wings thinner and hopefully reducing the weight of the plain overall.
+Matthias worked on making the wings thinner and hopefully reducing the weight of the plain overall, the wing change was also realized because we did not need such a tall airfoil and the length was going to be more important.
 This was achieved by changing the shape of the airfoil making every part of the airfoil 1mm thick.
-Vinnie worked on the motor votlage and found the right resistor for this job.
+Vinnie worked on the motor votlage and found the right resistor for the job.
 #### Images

 ![thick wing](images/Wing1thick.png)